Best Places to Camp in the Winter

 - Glamping options: Glamping is an elevated form of traditional camping that focuses on indulgence and comfort, often in memorable, unique lodging, like tepees, vintage Airstreams, renovated train cabooses and safari tents.
 It is also a good way to celebrate milestone events.
 Since glamping options vary across KOA locations, be sure to contact your chosen site to learn more about your options before reserving a stay.

 - Cabins: Cabins offer a private, furnished camping experience with electricity and bedrooms, perfect for a family getaway or winter vacation with friends.
 Deluxe Cabins also include a private bathroom and space for more loved ones.
 Select cabins feature things like kitchenettes, gas grills, porch swings or KOA Patios® — contact your KOA to learn more.

+Don’t let the cold weather hold you back from experiencing the beauty of winter camping.
 Find a KOA location near your vacation destination, and start planning your winter camping getaway today!

 About the Author: Kampgrounds of America

 Kampgrounds of America is the largest system of open-to-the-public campgrounds in the world, with over 500 locations across the United States and Canada.
 Founded in Billings, MT in 1962, KOA’s family of campground brands – KOA Journey, KOA Holiday and KOA Resort – today serve more than a million camping families each year.
 KOA is dedicated to “connecting people to the outdoors and each other” by providing people with a variety of camping experiences and the information they need to make the most of their camping trip.
 Read more of their camping and travel resources by visiting KOA.com/blog.